 What are the Fall 2020 case counts by week?

-(Week-of Month is determined by having 3+ business days.
-Weekly counts are updated at the conclusion of the week on the following Monday.)
+((Week-of Month is determined by having 3+ business days.
+Weekly counts are based on Mon.-Sun. and updated on the following Monday.)

 When are the case counts on this page updated?